-Step 1: Reach and Maintain a Reasonable Body Weight
+Step 1: Reduce Your Body Weight

 Being overweight can keep your body from using sugar properly.
 It can also cause high blood pressure.

-The National Diabetes Prevention Program found that people who lost between 5 and 7 percent of their body weight significantly reduced their risk of type 2 diabetes.
+Even modest weight loss makes a difference, The National Diabetes Prevention Program found that people who lost between 5 and 7 percent of their body weight significantly reduced their risk of type 2 diabetes.
 For example, if you weigh 200 pounds, losing only 10 pounds could make a difference!

 Choose sensible ways to get in shape: